sphinx-gallery/sphinx-gallery/doc/getting_started.rst

 directory to be generated when your gallery is built (``auto_examples``).::

     sphinx_gallery_conf = {
-         # path to your examples scripts
-         'examples_dirs': '../examples',
-         # path where to save gallery generated examples
+         'examples_dirs': '../examples',   # path to your example scripts 'gallery_dirs': 'auto_examples',  # path where to save gallery generated examples }
-         'gallery_dirs': 'auto_examples',
-    }

 After building your documentation, ``gallery_dirs`` will contain rST files